basarat/typescript-book/docs/types/lib.d.ts.md

 The simplest way to discover what is what is to type in code *that you know works* e.g. `Math.floor` and then F12 (go to definition) using your IDE (atom-typescript has great support for this).

-Lets look at a sample *variable* declaration, e.g. `window` is defined as:
+Let's look at a sample *variable* declaration, e.g. `window` is defined as:
 ```ts
 declare var window: Window;
 ```